 The Capitol Limited does not go directly to Philadelphia, so I need to transfer to a regional train to get to Philly.
 My transfer points are either Pittsburgh, PA, or Washington, DC; both options have advantages and disadvantages.

 The other option is taking The Capitol Limited to the end of its route, Washington DC.
 From there, I take an Amtrak regional North.
 I have more food options and places for me to walk around.
-I have been to Washington Union Station a lot, mainly transferring to the Silver Meteor.
+I have been to Washington Union Station, mainly transferring to the Silver Meteor.

 Lake Shore Limited – the last train out of Chicago

-The final option is Amtrak’s Lake Shore Limited that would take me from Chicago to New York City and then down to Philly.
+The final option is Amtrak’s Lake Shore Limited, which would take me from Chicago to New York City and then down to Philly.

 The Lake Shore is the last Amtrak long-distance train to leave Chicago every night.
 I would have a very relaxing afternoon leading into the early evening before catching the Hiawatha.